Nickeron-dev/Slovyanka/README.md

 # Slovyanka School
-Thcdcdcis is a web application for school's
+Thcdcdcis is a web application for school's wesdrwedwf